 So, if you want to take the public bus from Almirante to Panama City, I recommend you read the section above about taking a private transfer; they are basically the same thing, except that the transfer will arrange everything for you, and going DIY, well, of course, you have to arrange everything yourself.

 Buying your own ticket for one of the local buses (there are two per day, a day bus and an overnight bus) is definitely the cheapest option.
-You could take a water taxi or boat from Bocas Town to Almirante for $6 when I was there at the beginning of February 2024, and the price on my bus ticket was $29.
+You could take a water taxi or boat from Bocas Town to Almirante for $6 when I was there in 2024, and my bus ticket showed a price of $29.
 Add the $2 taxi from the dock to the bus station, and that makes your total $37.
-That saves you $13 on the $50 I paid to the guy in my hostel for the transfer (and the $2 taxi that I had to pay anyway).
+Which means, if you bought all these tickets yourself, you’d save $13 on the $50 I paid for my transfer.

-I don’t necessarily regret paying that extra, because of the security I had that I definitely had a ticket for the bus, but if you’re feeling adventurous then you could save a little money by organising the public transport yourself.
+I don’t regret paying that extra, because I had the added security that I definitely had a ticket for the bus (which you can only buy in-person, by the way), but if you’re feeling adventurous then you could save a little money by organising the public transport yourself.

-The bus leaves from Almirante bus stop (which is a short ride from the town itself), and arrives at Albrook bus terminal in Panama City.
+The bus leaves from Almirante bus stop (which is a short taxi ride or slightly longer walk from where the boat drops you off), and arrives at Albrook bus terminal in Panama City.

 Bocas del Toro to Panama City by Plane